 - Defending one of the world’s leading commercial insurers against Sherman Act and RICO claims in a multidistrict class action

-- Defended the nation’s largest provider of long-term care pharmacy services against Sherman Act and California Section 17200 class action claims
+- Defended the nation’s largest provider of long-term care pharmacy services against the Sherman Act and California Section 17200 class action claims

 - Defended the nation’s largest provider of anesthesiology services against claims under Sections 1 and 2 of the Sherman Act and Section 7 of the Clayton Act